AshwaryaSmridhi/simple-lambda/workshop-content/01-setup/01-setup.md

 Here's install instructions for all operating systems: [How to install the AWS CLI 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)

+### Here's the instructions on how to authenticate via your command line:
+***
-Here's the instructions on how to authenticate via your command line: NOTE: you'll need to get some details from the AWS web console that'll need to be copy and pasted for this to work [AWS instructions on how to configure your command line](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config)
+**NOTE** you'll need to get some details from the AWS web console that'll need to be copy and pasted for this to work [AWS instructions on how to configure your command line](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config)

 It'll look something like this:

-aws configure
+`aws configure`

+If you have multiple AWS accounts, configure with a profile name `aws configure --profile <profile-name>`

 Then following the prompts you need to provide:

 * AWS Access Key ID
 * AWS Secret Access Key
-* Default region name (for Australia, choose ap-southeast-2)
+* Default region name (for Australia, choose `ap-southeast-2`)
 * Default output format (you can just choose nothing)

 <br/>